BeefSnot/atlas-web_back_end/Session_authentication/README.md

-This is the README for Session_authentication project.
+This is my README for Session_authentication project!